 RESTORING HOPE.
 TRANSFORMING LIVES.

-Established by Frank and Kate Christie as a registered NPO in 1997, Thembalitsha is the shared vision of a compassionate husband and wife duo.
+Established by Frank and Kate Christie as a registered NPO in 1997, Thembalitsha is the shared vision of compassion.

 In recent years, Mama Themba was born – formerly known as Bosom Buddies.
 This initiative started small and soon grew into a successful project that provides prenatal care and counselling for new mothers.

 Our newest additions are Agape and Themba Connect.
 Agape Educare is an early childhood centre situated in Zola, Nomzamo catering for the local community.
 Themba Connect is a community-training centre located in Adelaide, Eastern Cape.
 The mission of this centre is to shift paradigms while empowerment and support training enable self-reliance and personal transformation.